-All refuse generated by the non-residential uses will be stored within the retail refuse room.
-The retail refuse storage enclosure is provided separately to the residential refuse storage room and directly adjoining the RCV loading area.
-A consolidated waste storage strategy is proposed where all non-residential uses within the development share the use of the communal bulk bins within a single storage area for optimal efficiency in servicing cost and to control the number of RCV movements within the shared loading area.
+All refuse generated by the non-residential uses will be stored within the non-residential refuse enclosure.
+The non-residential enclosure is provided separately to the residential refuse storage room and directly adjoining the RCV loading area.
+A consolidated waste storage strategy is proposed where both nonresidential uses within the development share the use of the communal bulk bins within a single storage area for optimal efficiency in servicing cost and to control the number of RCV movements within the shared loading area.